NFU Mutual: Islands Insurance

 NFU Mutual acquired the Islands Insurance Group in 1987, providing access to NFU Mutual products for customers in the Channel Islands.
 Employing more than 70 staff in offices in Jersey, Guernsey and Alderney, it offers insurance, broking, and financial advice.

 Avon Insurance

 Avon Insurance was established in 1925 to provide insurance to non-farming customers.
 It began life as the Farmers Commercial Insurance Company before being renamed.
 The establishment of this enterprise was opposed by the NFU hierarchy and the NFU Mutual directors were required to agree that they would "consult on such matters in future".
 Business increased in the 1970s at 25–30% each year, and Avon opened an underwriting room near Lloyd's insurance market in 1977.
 In 1975, Avon became one of the first companies to introduce index-linking of sums insured to protect customers against inflation.
-Avon closed to new business in 2013.
+Avon closed to new business in 2013, but it continues to operate and in 2025 generated a profit of £4.9million.

 Other insurance operations

 In 1929, NFU Mutual bought another farming insurance company, Northern Farmers.
 Between 1948 and 1974, NFU Mutual had operations alongside unions in Central and East Africa, including what was then known as Rhodesia and Kenya.
 Operations in Kenya ceased in 1964 and Rhodesia in 1974.